 In addition, award recipients will be required to report study outcomes annually using an online tool for at least five (5) years after the funding ends.
 Outcomes to be reported will include professional presentations, published manuscripts, subsequent funding applications and awards, research products and associated intellectual property protections, and activities to implement findings into clinical care or public health.

-NIH requires reporting of pilot study outcomes.
-Pilot award recipient’s failure to complete annual reporting may preclude future Tufts CTSI funding to the award recipient and his/her institution, school, or department.
+Please note that NIH requires reporting of pilot study outcomes.
+Pilot award recipient’s failure to complete annual reporting may preclude future Tufts CTSI funding to the award recipient and their institution, school, or department.

 Future Pilot Review Commitment